Puppet Enterprise Quick Start Guide For Windows Users

 Follow these instructions to quickly add a class to your Puppet agent.
 The class you’ll install is derived from the module you installed in the module install QSG.

-5. Managing users
+5. Classifying Nodes and Managing users

 6. Module Writing Quick Start Guide